gmorelos/ELK-Stack/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network linked below.

 ![Network Diagram](http://github.com/gmorelos/ELK-Stack/blob/main/Diagram/Gloria_Network%20Diagram.png "Network Diagram")